-‘Inshallah’: The Arabic ‘fuggedaboudit’ Biden dropped to blast Trump on tax returns during the debate
+‘Inshallah’: The Arabic ‘fuggedaboudit’ Biden dropped to blast Trump on tax returns

 Suddenly, many Arab American viewers (and plenty of others) were collectively doing a double-take on the Internet.
 Did Biden — yes, the 77-year-old, gaffe-prone, Roman Catholic native of Scranton, Pa. — really just use “inshallah,” arguably the most ubiquitous phrase in Arabic?

-Hours later, his campaign confirmed to NPR that it was true: Biden had in fact used the phrase — which literally and seriously means “God willing” in Arabic and Farsi — but can also take on a sharp, sardonic tenor that has led the writer Wajahat Ali to call it the “Arabic version of ‘fuggedaboudit.’”
+Hours later, his campaign confirmed to NPR that it was true: Biden had in fact used the phrase — which literally and seriously means “God willing” in Arabic and Farsi — but can also take on a sharp, sardonic tenor that has led the writer Wajahat Ali to call it the “Arabic version of ‘fuggedaboudit.’ ”

 Following the debate, some celebrated Biden’s word choice as a savvy way to attack his rival.
 Others called it a fabricated act of pandering.
 But nearly everyone seemed to be in agreement over one thing: their surprise.